zeiss-digital-innovation/jee-mongodb-showcase/README.md

 ## Subprojects / Layout

 - `angular-maps-frontend/` — Angular app that displays POIs on a map and calls the backend for POIs near the current map center.
 See `angular-maps-frontend/README.md`.
-- `dotnet-maps-frontend/` — ASP.NET Core MVC app providing the same functionality as the Angular frontend.
-Interactive maps with Leaflet.js and Bootstrap UI.
+- `dotnet-maps-frontend/` — ASP.NET Core MVC app with full CRUD operations (Create, Edit, Delete POIs).
+Features interactive maps with Leaflet.js, dual list views (cards/table), synchronized controls between pages, and localStorage-based settings.
 See `dotnet-maps-frontend/README.md`.
 - `jee-mongodb-backend/` — Jakarta (JEE) backend service.
 Contains REST endpoints and mapping to MongoDB.
 - `dotnet-mongodb-backend/` — .NET Core backend service with MongoDB integration.
 High-performance async REST API.
 See `dotnet-mongodb-backend/README.md`.
 - `MongoDB/` — Docker + compose configuration and initialization scripts.
 Use this to run a local MongoDB instance.